makethingshappy/IoThome/Documentation/Setup.md

 **3.** Click **Upload** for each file.
 You will see it appear in the file list once uploaded successfully.

-> ⚠️ Do not restart yet — configure the drivers first (next step).
+> ⚠️ Do not restart yet, configure the drivers first (next step).

 ---